AlexandroM1234/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        -Express middleware
+        -Express Router

 - [ ] Describe Middleware?

+        -Middleware are functions that can go in the flow of data in a server

 - [ ] Describe a Resource?

+        -Everything is a rource router, databases,etc.

 - [ ] What can the API return to help clients know if a request was successful?

+        -Res.status(200)

 - [ ] How can we partition our application into sub-applications?

+        -Express Router

 ## Minimum Viable Product